prashant-italiya/Slider-Captcha-Automation/README.md

 puzzle_position = [1677, 678, 490, 275]    # Full puzzle area [x1, y1, width, height]
 ```

-To calibrate positions:
+To calibrate positions for a different captcha:
+1. Open the captcha in your browser
-1. Run the script
+2. Run the script
-2. Press 'p' to print current mouse position
+3. Press 'p' to print current mouse position
-3. Move your mouse to each element and note the coordinates
+4. Move your mouse to each element and note the coordinates
-4. Update the positions in the code
+5. Update the positions in the code

 ## Usage